16 Most Successful IBS Treatments, Natural Remedies

 Another digestive relaxant you could try is Slippery Elm.
 I have used it and can’t say I noticed a huge difference, but other people find it seriously helpful.

-Apparently, it can help both constipation and diarrhea, so could be really helpful if you alternate between IBS-D and IBS-C.
+Apparently, it can help both constipation and diarrhea, so it could be really helpful if you alternate between IBS-D and IBS-C.

 Slippery Elm is easy to buy, another IBS supplement you can pick up on Amazon!